telerik/kendo-ui-core/docs/aspnet-mvc/asp-net-mvc-3.md

 >
 > The Telerik UI for ASP.NET MVC Visual Studio extensions ({% slug overview_visualstudio_aspnetmvc %}) automate the whole procedure which this document describes.

-## Create New ASP.NET MVC 3 Application
+## Create New ASP.NET MVC 3 Applications

 Below are listed the steps for you to follow when creating a new ASP.NET MVC 3 application.